gyanprakash0221/COVID19DELHI/README.md

 # COVID19DELHI
-# MIT License

-# Copyright (c) 2020 Gyan Prakash

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell